If you follow us on Instagram, you know I’ve been sitting on this recipe for a while now with ample excitement.

 & SO delicious

 These are the perfect breakfast companion for things like my Masala-Spiced Tofu Scramble, Breakfast Hash, Simple Tofu Quiche, and Crispy Hash Brown Haystacks.
-Not to worry – I am also going to be testing this recipe for an updated Biscuits and Gravy recipe as well as other breakfast entrées, so stay tuned!
+They could also work well in Biscuits and Gravy or other breakfast entrées!

 If you try this recipe, let us know what you think!
 Leave a comment, rate it, and don’t forget to tag a photo #minimalistbaker on Instagram so we can see.
 Cheers, friends!